andrewdaoust/cka-prep/docs/fundamentals/chapter02.md

 As mentioned previously, containers make it easy to package, ship, and run an application.
 Docker especially has vastly improved the developer experience in these regards.

 However, there are many challenges that appear when running and maintaining containers at scale.
-To help with the maintainence, it is good practice to implement a continuous integration/continuous delivery (CI/CD) pipeline to make build, test and verify changes to continaers.
+To help with the maintenance, it is good practice to implement a continuous integration/continuous delivery (CI/CD) pipeline to make build, test and verify changes to containers.
 Some common tools for CI/CD include:
 - [Spinnaker](https://spinnaker.io/)
 - [Jenkins](https://www.jenkins.io/)
 - [Helm](https://helm.sh/)